 Sensor technology is everywhere

 The Sensor Technology programme creates professionals with a great understanding of ICT and electronics.
-All graduates have a large amount of technical knowledge, broad professional skills and entrepreneurial experience, by the time the programme has been completed.
-The programme revolves around the utilisation of existing sensors.
-Smart cities, smart mobility, smart industry, smart phones, smart watches ...
+All graduates have a large amount of technical knowledge, broad professional skills, and entrepreneurial experience, by the time the programme has been completed.
+The programme revolves around the utilization of existing sensors.
+Smart cities, smart mobility, smart industry, smartphones, smartwatches ...
 Everywhere, sensors and their data are helping.
-Also in health care, sports, agriculture and the energy sector.
-Even in places you don’t expect.
-During the programme students participate in applied research through the application of sensors in order to develop and improve existing appliances, products and services, for instance in the fields of healthcare, energy, leisure and robotics.
+Also in healthcare, sports, agriculture and the energy sector.
+Even in places, you don’t expect.
+During the programme, students participate in applied research through the application of sensors in order to develop and improve existing appliances, products and services, for instance in the fields of healthcare, energy, leisure, and robotics.

 The main phase of the bachelor’s programme begins in the second year.
 Subjects are based on the themes around monitoring and control, signal processing and robotics.
-Examples of subjects you will have in this year are modelling and simulation, robotics, object oriented programming, data communication in sensor networks and control theory.
+Examples of subjects you will have in this year are modeling and simulation, robotics, object-oriented programming, data communication in sensor networks and control theory.

-In the final year of the bachelor’s programme students can specialise in one of the following areas: Research and Development or Entrepreneurship.
+In the final year of the bachelor’s programme students can specialize in one of the following areas: Research and Development or Entrepreneurship.
 The focus area Research and Development strengthens the practical skills required for system engineering and integration jobs when employed by a company with sensor-intensive interests.
 The focus area Entrepreneurship strengthens the entrepreneurial skills required for starting a new business in the sensor application field.
-During the first semester students complete a minor related to their specialisation.
-This is followed in the second semester by a graduation project at a national or international company or organisation.
-After successful completion of the bachelor’s programme, graduating students are awarded an internationally recognised Bachelor of Science degree.
+During the first semester students complete a minor related to their specialization.
+This is followed in the second semester by a graduation project at a national or international company or organization.
+After successful completion of the bachelor’s programme, graduating students are awarded an internationally recognized Bachelor of Science degree.

 Many of our graduates will be employed in areas where the emphasis is on creating new systems, and therefore will become Technical Designers.
 A smaller number of the graduates become Technical Advisors.
 There will also be graduates who may become Project Leaders or Academic Researchers.
 You may even use the entrepreneurial skills you have developed to set up your own company.